GLO3013-E4/COViRondelle2021/CONTRIBUTING.md

 ### Functionalities to implement

-The functionalities to implement for each iteratio, documentation and drafts for planned features are located on our Google Drive.
+The functionalities to implement for each iteration, documentation and drafts for planned features are located on our Google Drive.

 ### Issues